-- Taking steps in this area sends out a signal that the establishment cares about getting it right for every child. - Considered provision shows that establishments care about recognising the needs of female staff and visitors. - It can assist an educational establishment to better meet the needs of transgender children or staff who may retain female biological functions whilst presenting as male. - It can help to better meet the needs of peri-menopausal and menopausal staff.4 - It can help organisations meet their obligations under the Equality Act to protect people with protected characteristics (which include sex and gender reassignment) from discrimination. - It can help organisations meet their obligations under the Public Sector Equality Duty to promote equality.
+- Taking steps in this area sends out a signal that the establishment cares about meeting the needs of student. - Considered provision shows that establishments care about recognising the needs of female staff and visitors. - It can assist an educational establishment to better meet the needs of transgender students or staff who may retain female biological functions whilst presenting as male. - It can help to better meet the needs of peri-menopausal and menopausal staff.4 - It can help organisations meet their obligations under the Equality Act to protect people with protected characteristics (which include sex and gender reassignment) from discrimination. - It can help organisations meet their obligations under the Public Sector Equality Duty to promote equality.